mse-data-science/MLOps_Labs/lab03/README.md

 - [Recipes][7]: Blueprints for structuring (real-world) ML projects and deployments.

 In this lab, we will primarily be using the Tracking.
 Other components follow in future Labs.
+Note that you have to use your own computer for the MLflow parts.
+Google Colab has dropped support for background processes, which we need for this lab.

 ## The MLflow UI